The Best Slow Cooker Brands According to Our Test Kitchen

 - Features: Dishwasher-safe insert and lid

-Best Slow Cooker to Take On-the-Go: Black & Decker 7-Quart Programmable Slow Cooker
+Best for On-the-Go: Black & Decker 7-Quart Programmable Slow Cooker

 This slow cooker comes fitted with special clips that keep the lid secure while you tote your slow cooker from kitchen to kitchen.
 Besides this trip-ready functionality, our Test Kitchen found the controls to be simple to use and the slow-cooked dishes prepped inside to be hot and tender—in other words: perfect!